Cassandra B. Whyte: Personal life

+Education

-Whyte earned her Doctorate in Education (Ed.
-D) from West Virginia University in 1975 where she also earned a master's degree (M.A.).
-Prior to that she earned a bachelor's degree from what is now Fairmont State University (FSU).
+Whyte earned her bachelor's degree at Fairmont State University, then at WSVU earned her Doctorate in Education (Ed.
+D) in 1975, as well as her master's degree (M.A.).
 Over the years she did advanced study and workshops at other higher education institutions such as the University of Virginia, Marietta College, and other schools.

-Whyte has been a Licensed Professional Counselor (LPC) in the state of West Virginia and maintained a teaching certification.
-Her interest in educational psychology, or how students learn and effectiveness of educational interventions, has been apparent in all of her work.
+Whyte's interest in educational psychology informs much of her work; as such, Whyte has been a Licensed Professional Counselor (LPC) in the state of West Virginia and has also maintained a teaching certification.

-Educational Philosophy
+Educational philosophy

-Focusing upon opportunities which encourage individuals to accept responsibility for their education and lives has been an important focus of Whyte's research, teaching, counseling, and administrative style.
-This locus of control identification promotes confidence for student and employee performance in individual and team projects.
-Research and practice by Whyte indicate that through ownership of individual actions, there is greater opportunity to develop creative and entrepreneurial problem solving habits resulting in more frequent successes in school, work, and life endeavors.
+In her teaching, research, counseling, and administrative style, Dr. Whyte focuses on encouraging individuals to accept responsibility for their education and life direction.
+This "locus of control" methodology concentrates on building confidence for student and employee performance in individual and team projects, and creating opportunities for individuals to develop creative and entrepreneurial problem solving habits with the goal of increasing the frequency of success in school and work, and in other aspects of life.
 Her work corroborates theories of Julian Rotter in the academic setting.